paolobasso99/polimi_recordings_downloader/readme.md

 - **Install libraries**: `pip install -r requirements.txt`

 ## Usage
-Run `python prd --help` for information about usage and additional options.
+Run `python -m prd --help` for information about usage and additional options.

 This app can download the recordings from:
 1. An URL to the recordings archives where there are all the links to the recordigs you want to download